 Judge Black graduated magna cum laude from Arizona State University in 1978 with a bachelor’s degree in accounting.
 While in college, he was a member of the Phi Eta Sigma and Beta Gamma Sigma Honor Societies.
 Following graduation, he worked for two years for the Chicago, Illinois, office of Price Waterhouse where he earned the designation of certified public accountant.

+In 1983 Judge Black graduated from the University of Illinois College of Law and thereafter enjoyed nineteen years of private practice in Illinois and Florida.
 While in private practice, Judge Black became board certified in Civil Trial Law and earned an AV rating from Martindale-Hubbell.
 He also served as a certified mediator, and he represented several NFL football players as a Certified National Football League Player Agent.

-Judge Black practiced law for nineteen years before being appointed to the Thirteenth Judicial Circuit Court in 2002 by Governor Jeb Bush.
+In 2002 Judge Black was appointed to the Thirteenth Judicial Circuit Court by Governor Jeb Bush.
 He was reelected to the circuit court bench in 2004 without opposition where he served until April 2010 when Governor Charlie Crist appointed him to the appellate bench.
 Judge Black was retained by the electorate in 2012.
+Since his appointment to the appellate bench, Judge Black has served on the Supreme Court Committee on Standard Jury Instructions in Criminal Cases and the Subcommittee on Postconviction Relief as appointed by the Supreme Court.
 He is currently serving on the Commission on District Court of Appeal Performance and Accountability.